 Video digital products are best for these audiences and creators:

-- Online businesses, brand managers, and business owners with various video, storytelling, and animation needs for commercials, product demonstrations, marketing content, and et cetera.
+Online businesses, brand managers, and business owners with various video, storytelling, and animation needs for commercials, product demonstrations, marketing content, et cetera.

 Whether for entertainment or marketing purposes, video is consuming more of people’s attention, making this a great format to engage audiences with your digital products.